wpinrui/matchpointmaster/README.md

 ### 27 October 2024
 Implemented school form and JSON saving.
 Next task: Handle form saving to localstorage and start game.

+### 1 November 2024
+Implemented savegame using context.
+Next task: Instead of loading a JSON file, load from localstorage to go to the home page with data already loaded.
+Then, create the player draft.